A frequent question that is asked during a rhinoplasty consultation at my Orlando practice is, what is the best age to have a nose job?

 Regardless, a cosmetic rhinoplasty to change the shape of the nose, remove a hump, straighten a crooked nose, or lift the tip and make it smaller are gratifying at any age and are extremely rewarding and life-changing for the patient.

 Who is a good candidate for a rhinoplasty?

-Providing the patient is in good health, age is really not a factor in determining who can be a rhinoplasty candidate the majority of patients that I take care of for nose jobs are teenagers or young adults.
-The beautiful thing about rhinoplasty is for a small investment of time, usually 1 week, the nose and profile can be changed forever which is a fantastic return on investment and hugely rewarding to me as a facial plastic surgeon.
+Providing the patient is in good health, age is really not a factor in determining who can be a rhinoplasty candidate.
+The majority of patients I take care of for nose jobs are teenagers or young adults.
+The beautiful thing about rhinoplasty is, for a small investment of time—usually 1 week—the nose and profile can be changed forever, which is a fantastic return on investment and hugely rewarding to me as a facial plastic surgeon.